Skip to main content

 This is the TASS user code.

-The program will check that this is a valid user for the TASS product that you are using, e.g. BELL001.
+The program will verify that this is a valid user for the TASS product you are using, e.g., BELL001.

 SFA Number

-This field is only relevant for Parent Lounge.
+This field is only relevant for Parent Lounge SSO User Mappings.

 The program will check that this is a valid Parent Code/SFA combination.